High Probability Complexity Bounds for Non-Smooth Stochastic Optimization with Heavy-Tailed Noise: Introduction

-high-probability complexity bound.
-Interestingly, when $\nu = 0$ the derived bound for \algname{clipped-SGD} has better dependence on the logarithms than the corresponding one for \algname{clipped-SSTM}.
-Moreover, neglecting the dependence on $\varepsilon$ under the logarithm, our bound for \algname{clipped-SGD} has the same dependence on the confidence level as the tightest known result in this case under the ``light tails'' assumption \cite{guigues2017non}. \item Using restarts technique we extend the obtained results for \algname{clipped-SSTM} and \algname{clipped-SGD} to the strongly convex case (see Tbl.~\ref{tab:str_cvx_case_comparison}).
-As in the convex case, the obtained results are superior to all previous known results in the general setup we consider. \item As one of the key contributions of this work, we emphasize that in our theoretical results it is sufficient to assume H\"older continuity of the gradients of $f$ only on the ball with radius $2R_0 = 2\|x^0 - x^*\|_2$ and centered at a solution of the problem.
-This makes our results applicable to much larger class of problems than functions with H\"older continuous gradients on $\R^n$, e.g., our analysis works even for polynomially growing objectives. \item To test the performance of the considered methods we conduct several numerical experiments on image classification and NLP tasks, and observe that 1) \algname{clipped-SSTM} and \algname{clipped-SGD} show a comparable performance with \algname{SGD} on the image classification task, when the noise distribution is almost sub-Gaussian, 2) converge much faster than \algname{SGD} on the NLP task, when the noise distribution is heavy-tailed, and 3) \algname{clipped-SSTM} achieves a comparable performance with \algname{Adam} on the NLP task enjoying both the best known theoretical guarantees and good practical performance. \end{itemize}
+\item[$\diamond$] \textbf{Experiments.} To test the performance of the considered methods, we conduct several numerical experiments on image classification and NLP tasks and observe that 1) \algname{clipped-SSTM} and \algname{clipped-SGD} show comparable performance with \algname{SGD} on the image classification task, when the noise distribution is almost sub-Gaussian, 2) converge much faster than \algname{SGD} on the NLP task, when the noise distribution is heavy-tailed, and 3) \algname{clipped-SSTM} achieves a comparable performance with \algname{Adam} on the NLP task enjoying both the best known theoretical guarantees and good practical performance.
+We also compare \algname{clipped-SSTM}, \algname{clipped-SGD}, \algname{SGD}, and \algname{Adam} on solving the convex problem, corresponding to the linear regression with the noise having generalized Gaussian distribution.
+Our codes are publicly available: \url{https://github.com/ClippedStochasticMethods/clipped-SSTM}. \end{itemize}

-\subsection{Related work}
+\subsection{Related Work}